 Since the start of the tourist boom on the Costa del Sol in the 1950s, the region has appealed to foreigners not only as a holiday destination but also as an ideally located region to own a second home on the Mediterranean.

 Spain’s sunshine coast has long been a popular travel destination.
 Its 160 kilometres of beaches, award-winning gastronomy, beautiful landscapes, year-round mild climate, charming white villages, wide variety of sports and fascinating traditions are just some of the reasons why increasing numbers of people choose to visit Spain’s most southerly coastline.
 The region has experienced spectacular growth in recent years.
-In 2018, 11.7 million tourists visited the region of Andalucía, accounting for 14% of all people who chose Spain as their holiday destination last year.

 Most of the Costa del Sol belongs to Málaga Province, which incorporates popular towns such as Torremolinos, Fuengirola, Estepona, San Pedro de Alcántara, Mijas and Benalmádena.
 Marbella is probably the most well-known town along the Costa del Sol.
 Once a former fishermen’s village, it still preserves its historic centre but is more renowned as Spain’s number one party destination, thanks to its proximity to Puerto Banús and its vibrant restaurant and nightclub scene.
 Moving inland, you find picturesque villages such as Ronda, Gaucín, Ojén, Antequera and Casares.
 The Port of Málaga is one of the oldest in Spain and is a regular destination for luxury cruise ships bringing in thousands of tourists every year.